AtulArya4990/AtulArya_Langsmith_MAT496/README.md

   lesson 2(Prompt Hub): solution of versioning, storing and iterating on our prompts overtime, prompt template includes template message, model configuration and        output schema
-        When we create a prompt one prompt is defaultly created(Chat-style Prompt which has list of messages) aond the other is not default(Instruct-style prompt        which provides message with a single message).
+        When we create a prompt one prompt is defaultly created(Chat-style Prompt which has list of messages) and the other is not default(Instruct-style prompt         which provides message with a single message).
+         In the system setting i put a prompt "You are a teacher and you teach {subject}".
+I have also set the output property as string.
+I saved the prompt and         named "teacher".
+          Using the "pull_prompt", i used this teacher prompt and asked the question to it.